 Improving Diagnostic Accuracy and Accessibility

-Investing in research on autism identification and diagnosis is essential for refining screening processes and ensuring timely, accurate diagnoses for all individuals.
-Training healthcare professionals to recognize diverse autism presentations—especially in historically overlooked populations—can help close existing diagnostic gaps.
+Investing in research on autism identification is essential for refining screening processes.
+Training healthcare professionals to recognize diverse autism presentations—especially in historically overlooked populations—can help close diagnostic gaps.

 Expanding Autism Support Services